Rash Behari Bose

-Rash Behari Bose (/rɑːʃ bihɑːri ˈboʊs/; 25 May 1886 – 21 January 1945) was an Indian revolutionary leader who fought against the British Empire.
-He was one of the key organisers of the Ghadar Mutiny and founded the First Indian National Army during World War II.
-The Indian National Army (I. N. A.) was formed in 1942 under Bose which he later handed over as the Indian National Army to Subhas Chandra Bose.
+Rashbehari Bose (/rɑːʃ bihɑːri ˈboʊs/; 25 May 1886 – 21 January 1945) was an Indian revolutionary leader and freedom fighter who fought against the British Empire.
+He was one of the key organisers of the Ghadar Mutiny and founded the Indian Independence League.
+Bose also led the Indian National Army (INA) which was formed in 1942 under Mohan Singh.

+He was behind the Delhi-Lahore Conspiracy to assassinate the Viceroy of India, Lord Hardinge, in 1912.
+After the failed assassination attempt, Bose fled to Imperial Japan.
+He sided with Azad Hind against Britain in World War II.